George Troup (architect)

-Sir George Alexander Troup CMG (21 October 1863 – 4 October 1941) was a New Zealand architect, engineer and statesman.
+Sir George Alexander Troup CMG (21 October 1863 – 4 October 1941) was a New Zealand architect, engineer, and statesman.
 He was nicknamed "Gingerbread George" after his most famous design, the Dunedin Railway Station in the Flemish Renaissance style (he preferred his alternative design in the Scottish Baronial style).
 He was the first official architect of the New Zealand Railways.
 He designed many other stations, including Lower Hutt and Petone.

 Early life and education

 He was born in London, England.
 His family returned to Edinburgh, Scotland soon after he was born.
 His widowed mother sent him to Robert Gordon's College, Aberdeen, where he was entitled to free board and tuition as the son of an Aberdeen burgess.

 He trained as an architect and engineer under C.E.
 Calvert in Edinburgh, and in 1882 was employed as a draughtsman by architect J.J.A.
 Chesser.

 Career

-He emigrated to New Zealand in 1884.
+He immigrated to New Zealand in 1884.
 Joining the Survey Department when he arrived in Dunedin, he worked in remote survey gangs.
 In 1886, he joined the New Zealand Railways Department as an engineering draughtsman, having studied at the Otago School of Mines to qualify for the position.
 He soon transferred to the Head Office in Wellington, where he spent 37 of his 39 years in the Railways, and was responsible for the design of railway stations, bridges and viaducts, and for Railways housing.

 His crowning achievement was the design and construction of Dunedin Railway Station, of 1906.

 He supported the Presbyterian Church including St. John's in Wellington and the Bible Class movement, the Y.M.C.A., the Wellington Boy's Institute, and the British and Foreign Bible Society.
 He was also President of the Friesian Cattle Breeders Association, as he farmed his country property at Plimmerton.
 He was associated with the development of Kelburn, and the Wellington Cable Car.